simpledatatools/django-starter-project/README.md

 The Django Starter Project is a template we use as a starting point for all django projects.
 There are a lot of amazing django starter projects out there (i.e. Djangox and cookiecutter-django are two well known ones) which can usually be applied to any django project and are built to be an optimal between "batteries included" + flexibility.
 These project are amazing, but in our case we were still finding that we needed to always do a lot of the same work over and over again for all projects:
 * Adding in and configuring third-party services (i.e. S3, adding mailgun, etc)
 * Adding in and configuring workflows, features, and functionality that are common to almost all applications (i.e. creating user profiles, login / register flows, adding support for files, setting up emails notifications and messaging, etc.)
+* Setting up an API, especially for things needs for all projects (file storage, lists of records, etc.)

+For sure, many of the preferences / services used in this application will not meet everyone's needs or by liked by all.
+But in general, the project uses the most popular services and frameworks, so that most people will find a great deal of code they can build upon.
+For example, a huge percentage of django projects use S3 for storage and deploy using Heroku.
+Likewise, there are other options for REST frameworks, but the DRF seems to be the most popular by far.
+Popularity and support drove most decisions when framing things out to create a starting point that cuts down on most of the work we face whenever starting something new.

 ## How to run the project and get started